Pro Football Reference Blog

 How to Recognize the Best Left Tackles in the NFL

-We will look at Pro Bowl selections, All-Pro counts, and Hall of Fame inductions as tangible evidence of the blindside guardians, Games Started, and years played in the NFL at the position to help us along the way.
+To help us along the way, we will look at Pro- owl selections, All-Pro counts, Hall of Fame inductions, games started, and years played in the NFL at the position as tangible evidence of the blindside guardians.

-Those with quality longevity at the LT position playing tackle are tough and rigorous jobs in the NFL.
-These are traditionally some of the most prominent athletes in the League, going against some of the quickest and pound-for-pound strongest guys wearing helmets.
+Those with quality longevity at the LT position have had tough and rigorous jobs in the NFL.
+These are traditionally some of the most prominent athletes in the league, going against some of the quickest and pound-for-pound strongest guys wearing helmets.
 Keeping defensive ends and outside edge rushers at bay for dozens of plays per game is no easy chore.
-The activity eventually takes its toll on the athlete, but some have endured and prospered with fruitful play, the longest being at NFL left tackle.
+The activity eventually takes its toll on the athlete, but some have endured and prospered with fruitful play at left tackle.
 Tracking for this stat is relatively new, so some older gents may have significant numbers that we cannot appreciate.

 Photo of Trent Williams